bench/Sql2NoSql-Importer/README.md

 couch.port=5984

-3-Modify import.properties file.
+**3 - Modify import.properties file.**
 This file defines the structure of your imported documents.
 The file structure follows Solr's dataimport configuration file. (see http://wiki.apache.org/solr/DataImportHandler)

 Field definitions have one more mandatory attribute "type".